knutopia/Modlogr/README.md

 ### Recording
 1. Power on your audio interface and your instrument
-2. Power on the Raspberry PiMake music
+2. Power on the Raspberry Pi.
+Give it a moment to boot and to find the audio interface, until the LED slow-blinks, meaning the Pi is recording.
+3. Make music
-3. When done, power off your audio interface or disconnect it from the Raspberry Pi.
-Within ten seconds or so, the LED will start blinking rapidly.
+4. When done, power off your audio interface or disconnect it from the Raspberry Pi.
+Within ten seconds or so, the LED will start blinking rapidly, meaning the Pi noticed that the interface is missing and recording has stopped.
-4. Now turn off the Raspberry Pi, or give it time to finish processing raw recordings first.
+5. Now turn off the Raspberry Pi, or give it time to finish processing raw recordings first.
 * Processing starts a little while after recording stops.
 * While processing, the LED blinks at medium speed.
 * Processing takes about two minutes per hour of raw recordings with 4 tracks.